 Hear these words from a member: "As a CEO and business owner, I needed more perspective.
 I was stale.
 I felt isolated at the top.

 Even worse, no one was challenging my assumptions.
 Advice was everywhere — and always had an agenda attached.

-I gathered with a dozen business owners — a CEO peer group.
-We met confidentially to share experiences and insights.
-We described our challenges and opportunities — and greatly benefited from each other’s agenda-free recommendations.
-We learned, as Daniel Joseph Boorstin said: “The greatest obstacle to discovery is not ignorance.
+Then gather with a dozen business owners — a CEO peer group.
+They met confidentially to share experiences and insights.
+They describe challenges and opportunities — and greatly benefit from each other’s agenda-free recommendations.
+They learn, as Daniel Joseph Boorstin said: “The greatest obstacle to discovery is not ignorance.
 It is the illusion of knowledge.”

-The results were substantial: my company became more professionally managed, process driven and — when I was ready — sellable.
+The results are substantial: their companies become more professionally managed, process driven and — when ready — more sellable.

-This experience also improved my life beyond business.
-Held accountable by my peers, I allocated my time better.
-I stopped doing other people’s work.
-I was able to get home earlier.
+The experience also improved their life beyond business.
+Held accountable by their peers, they allocate time better.
+They stopped doing other people’s work and were was able to get home earlier.
 Life got better.